dbkangaroo/website/blog/002-how-to-deploy-gtk-app-on-windows.md

 ---
-title: How to deploy GTK based app on windows?(Updated)
+title: How to deploy GTK based app on windows?(Updated at 03/15/2020)
 lang: en-US
 sidebarDepth: 2
 ---